We aim to break down barriers between oral and primary care to improve wellness and lower costs.

 About the Initiative

-The Initiative to Integrate Oral Health and Medicine convenes academics, students and leaders from the business and healthcare communities to advance innovative ideas around the integration of oral health and primary care — a core academic mission of Harvard School of Dental Medicine.
+The Initiative to Integrate Oral Health and Medicine convenes academics, students, and leaders from the business, healthcare, and public health communities to advance innovative ideas around the integration of oral health and primary care — a core academic mission of Harvard School of Dental Medicine.
 Research demonstrates that the benefits of providing oral health care include improved quality of life and a reduction of overall healthcare costs.
 Initiative Board Members provide informed guidance and serve as vital allies on issues related to the integration of oral health and primary care.

 Research & Demonstration Projects

 At the Initiative's core is engagement in research and demonstration projects that explore new models of education, training and clinical practice.
 Other projects measure outcomes and evaluate financial models that demonstrate the value of integration.

 Foster discussion, guide public policy, and advocate for integrating oral health and primary care.